 Most logistics technology projects have their return-on-investment (ROI) center around the benefit they provide to the logistics organization (e.g. lower transportation costs or improved delivery service).
 For many companies, this can represent millions of dollars in savings and happier customers.
 This is good news, but what if that were just a piece of the bigger value story?
-There are many significant business-value opportunities if you think outside the logistics box.
+There are many significant business-value opportunities from logistics solutions if you think outside the logistics box.

 Many instances immediately come to mind that prove that logistics are an enabler of broader benefit.
 While many of these examples are retailers, it equally applies to distribution and high-volume manufacturers.
 Here are some quick examples: